Using Natural Language Explanations to Rescale Human Judgments: Human Evaluation of QA pairs

 \subsection{Human Label Variation}

 We also measure inter-annotator agreement across the discrete ratings.
 If we collapse to two classes, complete vs.~not, the Fleiss Kappa value is 0.328.
-Kendall's Tau(b) correlation across all 4 labels is 0.325.
+Kendall's Tau-b ($\tau_b$) correlation across all 4 labels is 0.325.
 This ``fair'' agreement, and given the perceived quality of the natural language explanations, we view this as evidence of genuine subjectivity.
-Table \ref{tab:label_variation} shows the distribution of labels across 3 annotators out of 8 for the \textsc{inquisitive} dataset that was answered by \textit{davinci-003}.
-Worker 0 is more lenient in their categorization whereas workers 1 and 6 are more strict.

-Despite label variation, the natural language explanations exhibit similarities across annotators.
+Please refer to the Appendix (Table \ref{tab:label_variation}) for the distribution of labels across 3 annotators.
 Table \ref{tab:qual_examples_exp_diff_questions_2} gives examples of explanations that differ in their label decision but agree on details in their explanations.
-Our approach considers the nuances, as well as the annotator's evaluation of their importance, and translates them into a score on a scale from 0 to 100.